lightbend/cloudflow/examples/taxi-ride-akka/README.md

 This example demonstrates how the `taxi-ride` application, initially implemented in Flink, can be implemented using Akka.

-The implementation combines two streams `TaxiRide` and `TaxiFare` and for each rideID calculates a fare for a given ride
+The implementation combines two streams `TaxiRide` and `TaxiFare` and for each rideID calculates a fare for a given ride.

 In the case of Flink we used `RichCoFlatMapFunction` to combine the two streams, here we are using `RideShare` actor for the same purpose.
 If we compare implementation of the actor